zaiisao/Documentation/en/Interactive Broadcast/screensharing_web.md

 ### <a name = "both"></a>Enabling Both Screen Sharing and Video

 One client only sends one stream.
-If you want to enable both screen sharing and video on one host, you need to create two clients; one to send the screen-sharing stream, and the other to send the video stream.
+If you want to enable both screen sharing and video on one host, you need to create two clients:
+- A client to send the screen-sharing stream.
+- A client to send the video stream.

 ```javascript
 // Create the client to send the screen-sharing stream.